vk-cs/docs-public/docs/en/main/base/iaas/vm-images/packer/packer.md

 }
 ```

-In the parameter network_ID set subnet's ID which created virtual machine will be connected to.
-You can find subnet ID with web interface in Virtual networks → Networks or via Openstack CLI:
+In the parameter `network_ID` set subnet's ID which the created virtual machine will be connected.
+You can find subnet IDs in your account in **Virtual networks → Networks** section or via Openstack CLI:

 ```bash
 openstack network list
 ```

-In the parameter flavor_name set flavor's name with which virtual machine will be created.
-You can find flavor's name in virtual machine creation wizard or via Openstack CLI:
+In the parameter `flavor_name` set flavor's name with which the virtual machine will be created.
+You can find flavor's name in the virtual machine creation wizard or via Openstack CLI:

 ```bash
 openstack flavor list